 Your natural curls are loose, light and have a definite S-shape pattern, which means you’ve got 3A hair (a.k.a. curly hair).

-Without enough hydration, ladies with this curl type may experience issues with frizz, dryness and a lack of mane definition, so a leave-in conditioner is a must-have.
+Without enough hydration, ladies with this curl type may become more susceptible to dryness, so a leave-in conditioner is a must-have.

 Type 3B Hair

 Type 3B hair tends to look as though spiral curls have been stretched out, without a defined pattern throughout.
-Since this natural hair type has a lot more volume and body (something many of us can only dream of, tbh), it can easily become dry and dull.
+Since this natural hair type has a lot more volume and body (something many of us can only dream of, tbh), it can become susceptible to dryness.

 Type 3C Hair